grafana/augurs/crates/augurs-clustering/README.md

 This crate contains algorithms for clustering time series.

-So far only DBSCAN is implemented, and the distance matrix must be passed directly.
+So far, only DBSCAN is implemented, and the distance matrix must be passed directly.
 A crate such as [`augurs-dtw`] must be used to calculate the distance matrix for now.

 ## Usage